Submitting your Ph.D. thesis for examination

-To access the portal, you will need to:
+To access the thesis submission form, you will need to:

 - Student Information: Enter student and program information (i.e.: email, program, anticipated graduation date, etc.)